jennie-jd/cs-resources/README.md

 _**March 28, 2024**_
 I made another PR to a public repo and got accepted.
 Feel great to make progress on more achievements!

+_**March 31, 2024**_
+Found that chatgpt has a gptstore where people can customize gpt and make money out of high user volumes of the customized gpt functions.
+I will try to make some gpt tools!